rodolfocoursera/GCAS/README.md

 The original datasets include the data collected from the embedded accelerometer and gyroscope of a smartphone while a person, wearing the phone, performed six activities from walking to laying.

-##This repository includes the following files:
+##Files:

  * README.md.
 The present file that explains how all the files all related

 * CodeBook.md.
 The dataset variables and a detailed explanation about the data and its transformation

-         * run\_analysis.R.
+* run_analysis.R.
 The script that generates MeanTidySet.txt.
 A comma-separated file resulting of merge and transform both test and train datasets from Human Activity Recognition Using Smartphones Dataset.

 ##The script
 The script does the following tasks in order to produce a "tidy" dataset meanTidySet.txt